2kwattz/FlyWatch-Flight-Tracker-and-Notification-Web-App/README.md

 #### SQLLite Database
 ####  Home Server + Static IP for Port forwarding

+#### Future prospects include a custom ADSB Reciever Set with 1090 MHz Antenna and getting local data directly from SDR

 #### Python : For CLI based testing version of the core functionalities

 ### Core Modules of the Project ###